In partnership with Intelius

 - VetFriends: With over 2.5 million members and a database of over 25 million records, this website features an easy search tool for finding your military friends.

 All the information people search services collect and sell is public information.
-They simply make it easier to find by doing all the detective work for you, albeit through using web-scraping software and through the purchase of data in bulk from companies like Facebook, who collect it when people sign up.
+They simply make it easier to find by doing all the detective work for you, by using web-scraping software and through the purchase of data in bulk from companies like Facebook.
 If you want to find a person on your own for free, put your detective-cap on and start doing some internet sleuthing.

 Google is so commonly used for finding information that “to Google” is now a proper verb.
 In fact, you’ve probably already Googled the person you’re looking for.
 Unfortunately, searches can be unproductive, especially if the person has a common name.
 However, there are ways to filter out the noise.